 Repairing Potholes Safely

-Potholes have become a serious point of discussion over recent years, they are not only an inconvenience and expense for motorists and municipalities, but deadly too.
-Reparing potholes needs to include safety equipment such as road safety cones around the hole, protective wear to give high visibility of the workers, and barrier tape.
+Potholes have become a serious point of discussion over recent years, they are not only an inconvenience and expense for motorists and municipalities but deadly too.
+Repairing potholes need to include safety equipment such as road safety cones around the hole, protective wear to give high visibility of the workers, and barrier tape.

 According to the Automobile Association, if our roads were properly maintained, road deaths could immediately decrease by about 5 percent.

 While it is not a long-term solution, repairing a pothole prevents the road from further deterioration and is a great first initiative for making our country’s roads better and safer for all road users.